-The previous event which was observed through the favicon.ico requests and observing the traffic for a single client who requests the favicon.ico, Figure 3, now is not labeled as problematic because at the same time other clients were able to use Hotmail.
+The previous event, which was observed through the favicon.ico requests and observing the traffic for a single client who requests the favicon.ico (Figure 7), now is not labeled as problematic because at the same time other clients were able to use Hotmail.
 This interval was a problem of one server giving service to an individual client but it was not a problem of availability for the observed server since other clients were using the same service (other IP addresses of the same service).
-Thus this is revealed as a false positive warning that shows the risk of using only the monitoring client as a method to detect service failures.
+Thus, this is revealed as a false positive warning that shows the risk of using only the monitoring client as a method to detect service failures.

-But this experiment show other more important fact.
-By using the service as an aggregation of individual IP address of servers we are able to identify some unavailability intervals of a few seconds where the clients were suffering access problems but were not detected by active monitoring clients.These periods were not observed by the monitoring client because the favicon.ico was served by a proxy cache.
-Table III shows all the final disruption events detected.
+But this experiment shows other more important fact.
+By using the service as an aggregation of individual IP address of servers we are able to identify some unavailability intervals of a few seconds where the clients were suffering access problems but were not detected by active monitoring clients.
+These

+Figure 8.
+Comparison of the events of unavailable Hotmail service detected from request client for day Nov 8th periods were not observed by the monitoring client because the favicon.ico was served by a proxy cache.
+Table VI shows all the final disruption events detected.